sajjad-ahmed/Computer-Graphics-Algorithms/readme.md

 # Computer Graphics Algorithms in java

 This repository contains most of my lab works of Computer Graphics Course(CSE423).
-The codework can be found in the *[src folder](https://github.com/sajjad-ahmed/Computer-Graphics-Algorithms/tree/master/src)* directory
+The codework can be found in the *[src](https://github.com/sajjad-ahmed/Computer-Graphics-Algorithms/tree/master/src)* directory

 ## Contents:
 - DDA Line Drawing Algorithm